Mont Ventoux, France

 Optional Day 6: Lourmarin Loop ride (if you have chosen extra nights).
 One of the most beautiful rolling loops we have ever seen or you can have a relaxing day.
 The long option will blow you away!
 We forgot to mention that there are no cars today either. ;-)

 Optional Day 7: Trip end in Lourmarin.
 11h00 Transfer to Aix TGV, Marseille Airport or Avignon TGV.

-Optional Day 8 - If you have chosen to ride and extra day with TTT we have a superb route to Aix en Provence.
+Optional Day 8 - If you have chosen to ride and extra day with TTT, we have a lovely route to Aix en Provence.
 Three little bumps to pedal up and over, then a superb downhill all the way to your hotel in Aix centre.
 It's amazing how the landscape changes on today's ride.
 Say goodbye to your two-wheeled aluminium (or Carbon) friend in Aix and sip a cool crisp rosé in the centre of town with about 10,000 students doing the same.
 Upon your arrival in Aix, your Tour de Provence with TTT c'est fini.
 38 -70kms